 It has long been known that light can alter the optical properties of a medium.
 That is, the coefficient which relates the electromagnetic field to the material response can depend on the electromagnetic field itself.
 In this sense the material is optically nonlinear.
 Generally, intense optical fields are needed to see nonlinear effects.
 Since the invention of the laser in the late 1950's, the subject of nonlinear optics has grown tremendously.
 There is an incredible variety of nonlinear phenomena ranging from self-action effects to light-by-light interactions.
 Many mechanisms of nonlinearity fall into one of two broad categories.
 There are processes in which light incoherently redistributes the material's electron population.
 These processes can be relatively strong.
 They lead to effects which include absorption saturation and the intensity-dependent refractive index.
 On the other hand, there are processes which induce virtual transitions in the material.
-These processes create small coherent oscillations in the material and are responsible for many wave mixing phenomena, including harmonic generation and sum/difference frequency mixing.
 These processes can be extremely fast (fs response times).

 Over the past 10-15 years, however, it has been found that the multiple laser fields can interact in ways which put a medium into a strong superposition of quantum states.
 That is, the electrons are distributed coherently over two or more quantum states.
-In these coherently prepared media1 (CPM), different optical transitions involving the mutually coherent states can interfere quantum mechanically, resulting in dramatic changes to the optical response.
+In these coherently prepared media (CPM), different optical transitions involving the mutually coherent states can interfere quantum mechanically, resulting in dramatic changes to the optical response.
 Such changes are said to be "electromagnetically induced."
 Since they often occur even with weak optical fields, very large nonlinear susceptibilities can be ascribed to CPM.
 Indeed, many nonlinear phenomena of interest (such as wave mixing) are greatly enhanced by quantum coherence.
-Electromagnetically induced nonlinearities can be either fast or slow; when they involve metastable states, the resulting spectral features can be extremely narrow (as small as 10's of Hz or 10^{-11} nm).
+Electromagnetically induced nonlinearities can be either fast or slow; when they involve metastable states, the resulting spectral features can be extremely narrow (as small as 10's of Hz or $10^{-11}$ nm).
 CPM have also been used to demonstrate novel phenomena such as propagation of light at a velocity of a few meters per second.
 A full overview of the applications of CPM will be given later in this chapter.
 But first it will be helpful to look more closely at the concept of coherent preparation and the context in which it developed.

-1M.
+&lt;sup>1M.
 O. Scully and co-workers refer to such media as "phaseonium."
 While this term has some technical merit, and the advantage of conciseness, it sounds to me like something from a bad episode of Star Trek.